 - how much air flow you will get,

 - and thus, the total heating / cooling capacity of the GAHT® system

 At Ceres, this is where all of our work designing these super energy-efficient climate systems comes into play.
 We use a combination of past case studies and energy calculations to design a GAHT® system that is tailored for an individual greenhouse.
 This means the right components are chosen so the system has enough heating / cooling capacity for your climate and greenhouse size.
 In some cases, a GAHT® system needs some back-up heating and cooling, and we plan those in too.

 Use components intended for geothermal applications

-All of the materials used in a GAHT® system can be purchased online or at a hardware store.
+All of the materials used for your DIY GAHT® system can be purchased online or at a hardware store.
 Though they are off-the-shelf components, materials should be selected carefully to ensure ease of installation and durability.
 At Ceres, we’ve curated our materials so that parts can be installed easily, replaced if needed and will last in this application.
 We use greenhouse fans intended for high-humidity environments and durable pipes that can be buried underground.
 This allows the best of both worlds: if a part is damaged, it can be easily replaced, however parts will likely last for decades.
 We also take care to ensure that parts can be installed quickly and easily by ordering materials in the right sizes.
 Very few tools are needed for installation.

 A final consideration is the noise of a GAHT® system.
 Running large fans creates a low hum in the greenhouse that can be annoying if it is close to your home.
-For this reason, we’ve selected the most quiet, small greenhouse fans for the airflow they provide, and offer speed controllers so the fan noise can be manually reduced.
+For this reason, we’ve selected quiet, small greenhouse fans for the airflow they provide, and offer speed controllers so the fan noise can be manually reduced.

-If you’re considering a Ground to Air Heat Transfer system, climate battery, or earth tubes to heat and cool your greenhouse year-round, get in touch with us to learn more about how to optimize your system and maximize your investment.
+If you’re considering a Ground to Air Heat Transfer system, climate battery, earth battery, or earth tubes to heat and cool your greenhouse year-round, get in touch with us to learn more about how to optimize your system and maximize your investment.